Learn various home truths, tips and stories about CRMs, and how Spitfire Inbound works with clients...

 Here are some rules you should set from the start:

-Set a clear expectation for response time on emails.
+- Set a clear expectation for response time on emails.

-Discuss and agree on the best time to call and when is not.
+- Discuss and agree on the best time to call and when is not.

-Define the days meetings can be held on.
+- Define the days meetings can be held on.

-A good learning is the following: When something arises that is very urgent and needs to be addressed now, use the phone, and when it’s something that is urgent but can be dealt with in your time, email.
+Tip: When something arises that is very urgent and needs to be addressed now, use the phone, and when it’s something that is urgent but can be dealt with in your time, email.

-4. Understand the different languages and cultures
+7. Understand the different languages and cultures

 Also remember that each country has their own public holidays or special days and their spelling might differ from yours.
 Therefore a best practice is to set up a calendar with when to do what and a style guide with content rules.
 Understand your client and their surroundings, this will help you think of the best next step for them.